A first look at quasar-galaxy clustering at $z\simeq7.3$: Introduction

 An alternative pathway to constrain the clustering properties of quasars is to utilize the quasar-galaxy cross-correlation function.
 Under the assumption that quasars and galaxies trace the same underlying dark matter density distribution, their cross-correlation function is determined by their respective auto-correlation functions.
 Hence, by determining the quasar-galaxy cross-correlation and the galaxy auto-correlation functions, one can infer the quasar auto-correlation, circumventing the limitations of small quasar sample sizes.
 Exploiting the spectroscopic capabilities of JWST, \citet{Eilers2024} used the EIGER survey \citep{Kashino2023, Matthee2023} to systematically study the clustering of $\langle z\rangle=6.25$ \oiiibr-emitting galaxies in four bright quasar fields.
 The authors simultaneously constrain the galaxy auto-correlation and the quasar-galaxy cross-correlation functions to conclude that quasars at $z\approx6$ on average reside in massive $\approx10^{12.4}\,\rm{M}_\odot$ halos.
-They also note that the number of companion galaxies varies significantly from field-to-field. \citet{Pizzati2024} applied a novel inference framework \citep{Pizzati2024a} that combines the empirical results on the correlation functions of \citet{Eilers2024} and constraints on the quasar luminosity function with state-of-the-art dark-matter-only cosmological simulations.
-At $z\sim6$ the authors confirm massive quasar host dark matter masses of $\approx10^{12.5}\,\rm{M}_\odot$ in contrast to the \oiiibr-emitting galaxies galaxy population ($M_{\rm{DM}}\approx10^{10.9}\,\rm{M}_\odot$).
-Wang et al. (in prep.) constrains the quasar-galaxy cross-correlation measurements at $z\approx6.7$ based on \oiiibr-emitting galaxies in 25 quasar fields from the ASPIRE survey \citep{WangFeige2023}.
-The authors infer an average dark matter halo mass of $\approx10^{XX.X}\,\rm{M}_\odot$ and confirm that the line-of-sight velocity of companion galaxies increases with proximity to the quasar as observed in cosmological simulations \citep{Costa2024}.
-Additionally, the field-to-field variation in the number of companion galaxies first observed by \citet{Eilers2024}, is confirmed with the larger ASPIRE sample.
-This motivates that the inconclusive overdensity measurements around quasars may be in part the result of cosmic variance.
+They also note that the number of companion galaxies varies significantly from field to field. \citet{Pizzati2024} applied a novel inference framework \citep{Pizzati2024a} that combines the empirical results on the correlation functions of \citet{Eilers2024} and constraints on the quasar luminosity function with state-of-the-art dark-matter-only cosmological simulations.
+At $z\sim6$ the authors confirm massive quasar host dark matter masses of $\log_{10}(M_{\textrm{halo, min}}/\textrm{M}_{\odot}) \approx 12.5$ in contrast to the \oiiibr-emitting galaxies galaxy population ($M_{\rm{DM}}\approx10^{10.9}\,\rm{M}_\odot$). \citet{HuangJiamu2026} \citep[also see][]{WangFeige2026} measure the quasar-galaxy cross-correlation at $z\approx6.7$ based on \oiiibr-emitting galaxies in 25 quasar fields from the ASPIRE survey \citep{WangFeige2023}.
+The authors infer an average dark matter halo mass of $\log_{10}(M_{\textrm{halo, min}}/\textrm{M}_{\odot}) \approx 12.13$.
+Additionally, the field-to-field variation in the number of companion galaxies, first observed by \citet{Eilers2024}, is confirmed with the larger ASPIRE sample \citep{WangFeige2026}.
+This suggests that the previously inconclusive overdensity measurements around quasars may be in part the result of cosmic variance.